UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Some animations speed has been increased.
 - Red text explanations for all legendary/unique weapons and grenade mods.
 - Easier explanation of which trials is which.
+- All enemy vehicle spawns to have the widest possible range of parts available (including skins), right from the beginning of the game.
+Enemy vehicle spawns will also have an equal chance of spawning each part, so no parts are more rare than others.

 #### The Fixes:
 - Various skill fixes.